geops/trafimage-maps/src/examples/Punctuality/README.md

 import TrajservLayer from 'react-transit/layers/TrajservLayer';
 import defaultBaseLayers, { buslines } from 'trafimage-maps/examples/Punctuality/layers';

-// The used `apiKey` is a demo key.
-Please [request your own api key](http://developer.geops.io/) for using the application. const apiKey = window.apiKey;
+// The `apiKey` used here is for demonstration purposes only.
+// Please get your own api key at https://developer.geops.io/. const apiKey = window.apiKey;

 const App = () => {